yieme/npl/README.md

 npl i noop --save
 ```

-or install all modules for a project
+or install and link all modules for a project

 ```sh
 npl i